memcachier/docs/documentation.md

 We’ve built a small PHP example here: [MemCachier PHP sample app](https://github.com/memcachier/examples-php).

-<h2 id="wordpress">Wordpress</h2>
+<h2 id="wordpress">WordPress</h2>

-We support Wordpress through two different options.
+We support WordPress through two different options.
 The first you can find [here](https://github.com/memcachier/wordpress-cache), and uses the binary memcache protocol and is supported by us.
 It should be easy to install, simply follow the instructions on the Git repo.